crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 * [Extract Tables from PDFs](https://github.com/leeper/tabulizer)
 * Alternative to venndiagram! [upSetR](https://github.com/hms-dbmi/UpSetR)
 * [hierarchicalSets](https://github.com/thomasp85/hierarchicalSets)
+* [Intervene](https://bitbucket.org/CBGR/intervene) is a tool for intersection and visualization of multiple gene or genomic region sets.
 * [In-depth introduction to machine learning in 15 hours of expert videos](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos/)
 * [Data Analysis and Visualization Using R](http://varianceexplained.org/RData/)This is a course that combines video, HTML and interactive elements to teach the statistical programming language R.
 * [These are the course notes for the Monash Bioinformatics Platform’s “R More” course](https://monashbioinformaticsplatform.github.io/r-more/)